tip-org/tools-paper/paper.md

 ## Monomorphisation

-Oftentimes, the natural way to express functional programs is by using polymorphism.
-And just so, the problems in the benchmark suite typically define functions like list map and concatenation polymorphically, even if they are only used at a few, or oftentimes, only one instance.
+Often, the natural way to express functional programs is by using polymorphism.
+As an example, the problems in the benchmark suite define functions like list map and concatenation polymorphically, even if they are only used at a few, or possibly only one instance.
 However, many provers do not support polymorphism, or not even a monomorphic sorted logic.
 To make problems look natural and not like an encoding, we support rank 1 polymorphism in our tools
 (all definitions can quantify over type variables, but only at the top level).
-Though there has been work on supporting polymorphism natively in FO provers and SMT solvers, in particular Alt-Ergo [@BobotAltErgo], but also initial work for CVC4, this is not yet standard practice.
+Though there has been work on supporting polymorphism natively in FO provers and SMT solvers, in particular Alt-Ergo [@BobotAltErgo], and also initial work for CVC4, this is not yet standard practice.
 Thus, we provide a monomorphisation pass that removes polymorphic definitions by cloning them at different ground types.

-At some problems, this procedure is not complete.
-For an inductive prover, every function definition is valuable.
-As an example, the more functions you have when you do theory exploration, the better you know how they interact.
-In the general case, you need to be able to synthesise new functions to be complete.
-To this end, we would also like to instantiate functions when they seem harmless.
+For an inductive prover, every function definition is valuable: the more functions you have when you do theory exploration, the better you know how they interact.
+In the general case, a prover needs to be able to synthesise _new_ functions to find some proofs.
+Thus, we want to to clone functions at types which do not directly appear in the program, but could be helpful for a proof.
 But, there are a few obstacles to making a complete procedure:

-* Polymorphic recursion: recursive functions that call themselves at a bigger type, requiring infinitely many copies.
-Data type constructors can also have this quality, and if cloning of lemmas (assertions) is too aggressive, they can also lead to inifintely many copies.
+* Polymorphic recursion: functions that call themselves at a bigger type, requiring infinitely many copies.
+Data type constructors can also have this property, and if cloning of assertions is too aggressive, they can also lead to inifintely many copies.
-  But we can approximate the program by letting these definitions unroll a few times and then becoming opaque.
-We outline below how we deal with this in practice (and in an incomplete way).

 * As shown in [@BobotPaskevich2011frocos],
   calculating the set of reachable ground instances for a polymorphic problem is undecidable, and their construction carries over directly in our setting.
-  To curb this, we only make simulations and check if the a set of copying rules terminate within some rounds.
-  If it does not, we introduce fuel arguments similar to [@leinoFuel], guaranteeing termination (in an incomplete way).
-  We show this construction later in this section.

-It is possible to encode types completely, but this is heavier and the introduced ovehead could for instance desturb trigger selection in SMT solvers.
+We discuss incomplete heuristics for dealing with this in the further work section.
+It should also be noted that it is possible to encode types completely, but this is heavier and the introduced ovehead could for instance desturb trigger selection in SMT solvers.
 ^[An overview of type encoding for polymorphism is [@blanchette2013encoding].
 TODO: Is this the right reference? ]

 ### The construction

-We show how to flexibly express monomorphisation as predicate horn clauses, and then obtaining the minimal model.
-We introduce rules that are of the form
+We express monomorphisation as horn clauses in predicate calculus, and then obtain the minimal model, i.e. we have rules of the form.

     forall x1..xm .
 LHS1, .., LHSn -> RHS